Research and Development Competition

 - Propose application of technology NOT already used commercially in the oil and gas industry

-The top five or six finalists will be invited as guests of SPE to the 2015 SPE Annual Technical Conference and Exhibition in Houston, 28-30 September 2015, where they will present their proposal in a special session to a panel of industry judges.
+The top five or six finalists will be invited as guests of SPE to the 2016 SPE Annual Technical Conference and Exhibition in Dubai, 26-28 September 2016, where they will present their proposal in a special session to a panel of industry judges.
 Awards of USD 30,000 for first place, USD 20,000 for second place, and USD 10,000 for third place will be announced at the President’s Luncheon on the last day of the conference.